SoftUni-Internal/interactive-content/EN/04-Polymorphism/00-Polymorphism.md

 # What is Polymorphism?

 Hello there!
-Today, we will try to understand the nature of the forth OOP principle - The Polymorphism!
+Today, we will try to understand the nature of the forth OOP principle - **The Polymorphism**!

 [image assetsSrc="Polymorphism-example.png" /]